How To Paint Architrave

 Clean and Sand

-- If you’re looking to paint skirting boards and architraves, use a damp cloth to wipe them down beforehand.
-This step is essential as any remaining dust, dirt, or old paint could hinder a smooth painted finish.
+If you’re looking to paint skirting boards and architraves, use a damp cloth to wipe them down beforehand.

-- Once the primer is dry, sand the surface lightly with fine sandpaper to create a smooth and paint-ready surface.
+Once the primer and filler are dry, sand the surface lightly with fine sandpaper to create a smooth and paint-ready surface.

 Apply Masking Tape